 Carrots are ready for lifting when the outer leaves start to wilt and the remaining leaves begin to curl up.
 This indicates that they have stopped growing for this year.
 To lift maincrop carrots choose a dry day and using a fork to loosen the soil from around the carrots and then pull the carrots out by the foliage.
-Remove the foliage near the crown and put onto the compost heap.
+Remove the foliage near the crown and put it onto the compost heap.
 Remove all the soil from the carrot root and check for any damaged ones, put these to one side to be used immediately.

 How to Store Carrots

-There are several methods of storing carrots, in a clamp outside, in wooden boxes inside or freezing, which one you use will depend on the space you have available and the size of crop.
+There are several methods of storing carrots, in a clamp outside, in wooden boxes inside or freezing, which one you use will depend on the space you have available and the size of the crop.

 To store carrots outside you can either use a hole in the ground or a clamp.
 Using a hole fill the bottom of the hole with 5cm (2”) of dry sand, then place a row of carrots head to tail cover with a layer of sand and then repeat until the hole in full the last layer should be sand, cove the whole lot with 15cm (6”) of dry straw.

 To create a clamp; choose undamaged carrots and pile them up on dry ground in a conical heap with the thin ends pointing inwards.
 Next cover the carrots with at least 15cm (6”) of clean dry straw, then cover the straw with at least 15cm (6”) of soil leaving a ventilation hole at the top.
-You can also use this clamp method to store potatoes.
+You can also use this "clamp" method to store potatoes.
 If constructed properly this method will keep the carrots through the winter and well into spring.

-The outdoor storage methods work best with a large crop, however if your crop is small it is often more convenient to store the carrots indoors.
+The outdoor storage methods work best with a large crop, however, if your crop is small it is often more convenient to store the carrots indoors.
 To do this we use the same layering method as the hole in the ground but this time in a box, the box is then placed in a cool frost-free shed or cellar.
 Using this method the carrots are easy to retrieve for use.

 If done correctly the carrots stored in the clamp will stay firm for several months and the carrots stored in boxes will keep for a shorter period of time.

 The final method of storing carrots is to freeze them this is done by scraping the surface off of the carrots and washing in cold water.
 Small carrots can be frozen whole but large carrots should be sliced.
-Place them into boiling water and boil at a high heat for 2 minutes (known as blanching) for sliced carrots or 5 minutes for baby whole carrots.
+Place them into boiling water and boil at a high temperature for 2 minutes (known as blanching) for sliced carrots or 5 minutes for baby whole carrots.
 Drain off the boiling water ad run them under cold water for a minute.

-Drain them well and dry with absorbent kitchen paper.
+Drain them well and dry them with absorbent kitchen paper.
 Pack the blanched carrots in a freezer bag separating usable portions with cling film.
 Place the labelled and dated bag in the freezer.
 They will keep for 3 months in a standard freezer.

-Forcing for year round supply
+Forcing for year-round supply

-It is possible to have your own fresh carrots to harvest through out the year, but this does take some effort and relies on the weather being good.
+It is possible to have your own fresh carrots to harvest throughout the year, but this does take some effort and relies on the weather being good.
 To do this you need to create a hot-bed in a frame.
 To make the hot-bed mix manure with rotted leaves on a bed of straw and build up to about 15cm (6”).
-Turn this over and moisten everyday for a week this will encourage fermentation which is the process that generates the heat.
+Turn this over and moisten every day for a week this will encourage fermentation which is the process that generates the heat.
 After a week cover with 15cm (6”) of good garden soil.